opvasger/elm-debug/readme.md

 - Reload with code changes but only partial (or no) loss of application state.

 ### Sessions
-Debugging is done in sessions.
+These devtools run in sessions.
 A session is essentially made up of:
 1. devtools settings and state.
-2. all messages that ever updated the debugged applications model.
+2. all messages that ever updated the debugged applications state.

 Sessions keep track of what your doing during development.
 They persist through browser-reloads, code-changes, can be downloaded, sent, opened by collaborators, and submitted as bug-reports.